higorspinto/Social-Blog/README.md

 ## 2) Setting Up the Database

-The database is configured to use SQLite using Migrations to create the schema and tables.
+The database is configured to use SQLite.
+All the data will be stored in a file called *data.sqlite*.

+#### Migrations

+[Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) is an extension that handles SQLAlchemy database migrations for Flask applications.
+The database operations are made available through the Flask command-line interface or through the Flask-Script extension.

 _________________________________________________________________________________________